rasthpop/skrinya-semester-project/README.md

-# Skrinya Semester Project
+# Skrynya Semester Project

-**Skrinya** is a web application for hosting and supporting fundraising campaigns.
+**Skrynya** is a web application for hosting and supporting fundraising campaigns.
 The platform enables users to create, view, and support fundraising campaigns with detailed descriptions, progress tracking, and contributor management.

 ## Features